Oklahoma Policy Institute: Collaborations and Affiliations

 Oklahoma Policy Institute is affiliated with two networks of state policy research organizations.
 The first is the State Priorities Partnership (SPP), a collaboration coordinated by the Center on Budget and Policy Priorities.
 The second is the Economic Analysis Research Network (EARN), coordinated by the Economic Policy Institute.

 Involvement in Income Tax Debate, 2012

 In 2012, members of the Oklahoma Republican Party in the Oklahoma Legislature began advocating a decrease in, or abolition of, the income tax.
 OK Policy helped form a coalition of stakeholders that would be impacted by income tax cuts.
 Stakeholders included the Oklahoma Education Association, The Oklahoma State School Boards Association, and The Oklahoma Institute for Child Advocacy.
 This group was called Together Oklahoma.

-In April 2012, OK Policy hosted an Economist Forum in Oklahoma City.
-Speakers at the forum included economists and state officials.

 OK Policy advocated against the income tax cut, while Oklahoma Council of Public Affairs advocated for the cut.

-Position on State Question 744, 2010

-Oklahoma State Question 744 was a Ballot Measure that proposed to amend the Oklahoma Constitution to require the Legislature to fund public education at or above the per-pupil average of neighboring states.
-Oklahoma Policy Institute opposed the measure after the organization released a report which found that the initiative would cost the state $1.7 billion.
-Oklahoma Policy Institute further stated that the cost of the measure would worsen existing budget shortfalls.

-State Question 744 was defeated in the general election.